bjornclauw/obsidian-colorful-folder-tabs/README.md

 ## Description
-Folder Color Plugin – Enhance the Obsidian default theme file explorer by adding colored folder labels, optional colored dots for top-level folders, and bold fonts to clearly distinguish top-level folders from subfolders.
+Colorful Folder Tabs – Enhance the Obsidian default theme file explorer by adding colored folder labels, optional colored dots for top-level folders, and bold fonts to clearly distinguish top-level folders from subfolders.
 Updates dynamically as folders are added or renamed.

 use it with the "iconic plugin" to add custom icons to folders: https://obsidian.md/plugins?id=iconic usi it with "custom file explorer sorting" to customize the order of folders and files: https://obsidian.md/plugins?id=custom-sort

-## Screenshot
+## Screenshots
 ### Example
 ![alt text](docs/image2.png)
 ![alt text](docs/image.png)